matrix-construct/construct/README.md

 ✝ If there are certain cases where we don't want a stack to linger which may jeopardize the c10k'ness of the daemon the asynchronous pattern is still used.

-##### libircd innovates with formal grammars
+##### libircd leverages formal grammars

-We leverage the `boost::spirit` system of parsing and printing through formal grammars, rather than writing our own parsers manually.
+We utilize the `boost::spirit` system of parsing and printing through formal grammars, rather than writing our own parsers manually.
 In addition, we build several tools on top of such formal devices like a type-safe format string library acting as a drop-in for `::sprintf()`, but accepting objects like `std::string` without `.c_str()`